ACTEA-Erasmus/m2c3-plc/Ad03/Subchapter05.md

 Global data blocks store data that can be used by all other blocks.
 Only the associated function block should access instance data blocks.
 The maximum size of data blocks varies depending on the CPU.

 Application examples forglobal data blocks are:
-- Saving of information about a storage system.
-"Which product is located where?"
+- Saving of information about a storage system "Which product is located where?"
-- Saving  of  recipes  for  particular  products.
+- Saving of recipes for particular products

 The data in data blocks is stored retentively in most cases.
 This data is then retained in the event of a power failure or after a STOP/START of the CPU.

 ## PLC Tags
 A PLC Tag is defined by a data type and is used to combine programming instructions with other PLC Tags and/or constant values.
 Within TIA Portal you can define a PLC TAG with
-- An direct address
+- A direct address
-- An symbolic address
+- A symbolic address

-### Direct addresS
+### Direct address
 A direct address always contains:
 - % sign
 - Operand